anosike1/html-portfolio-website/README.md

 # portfolio
 created a portfolio website in HTML😁
-Just wanted to put into practice evertything i learned
+Just wanted to put into practice some of the HTML concepts I learned